AverageHenry/quartz/content/InterviewKickstartNotes/General Prep Strategy & Schedule.md

 Each unit should take 7 days or less to complete.
 Any extra days left over will go towards practice or supplemental lectures.

+Once I'm finished with the curriculum, I will move over to [Neetcode's Top 150](https://neetcode.io/) (Blind Top 75 already included in this list.)

+After that, I will do top Google questions on Leetcode.

 ---

 ### Foundations